 - Long-term commercial strategic partnerships: establishment and termination

 - Corporate and HEI collaborations and formation of collaborative vehicles

 Martin also is co-editor of Tolley’s Company Law, a leading practitioner’s reference book.

 “A very capable lawyer with an engaging personality.”

 Insights by Martin

-Many companies are grappling with how best to conduct general meetings during the current COVID-19 pandemic in the light of emergency measures to slow down its spread.
-This article provides...Read More
+Many companies have been grappling with how best to conduct general meetings during the current COVID-19 pandemic in the light of emergency measures to slow down its spread.
+This article...Read More